NeneWang/docs/jou-project/chrome-extension.md

 - Query Search,   `isAuthenticated` Feature awaits for the authentication to replace has to be found on Auth0Client
 - Then you have `UI Updated`

+The main question sis that if you can create a popup here from inside the connector to be used.